The Rocketeer (film): Critical response

-On Rotten Tomatoes, 67% of 66 critics gave the film a positive review, with an average rating of 6.20/10.
-The site's consensus states: "An action-packed, if anachronistic, look back at pulp matinee serials, The Rocketeer may ring hollow with viewers expecting more than simple fun and gee-whiz special effects."
+On Rotten Tomatoes, 73% of 160 critics gave the film a positive review, with an average rating of 6.90/10.
+The site's consensus states: "An affectionate homage to the adventure serials of yesteryear, The Rocketeer soars above its thin characterizations to pack a wallop of exhilarating aerial action and high-spirited performances."
 Metacritic gave the film a score of 61 out of 100, based on reviews from 8 critics, indicating "generally favorable reviews".
+Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Roger Ebert enjoyed the film, noting its homages to the film serials of the 1930s–1950s.
 Although Ebert cited the visual effects as being state of the art, he described them "as charmingly direct as those rockets in the Flash Gordon serials—the ones with sparklers hidden inside of them, which were pulled on wires in front of papier-mâché mountains".
 Leonard Maltin wrote that the "film captures the look of the '30s, as well as the gee-whiz innocence of Saturday matinée serials, but it's talky and takes too much time to get where it's going.
 Dalton has fun as a villain patterned after Errol Flynn".
 Peter Travers of Rolling Stone magazine also gave a positive review.
 "The Rocketeer is more than one of the best films of the summer; it's the kind of movie magic that we don't see much anymore—the kind that charms us, rather than bullying us, into suspending disbelief".